by Terrie Ellerbee/editor-Midwest

 The previous owner was given 60 days to liquidate the store’s inventory and 30 days to get the equipment out.
 There was some confusion as to what exactly would happen with the store and when.

 In addition, a U.S. federal government shutdown from Dec.
 22-Jan.
-25 delayed the U.S. Bureau of Indiana Affairs’ ability to approve the contract for Buche Foods.
+25 delayed the U.S. Bureau of Indian Affairs’ ability to approve the contract for Buche Foods.

 “So, we took a leap of faith ordering brand new equipment, not knowing whether the previous owner was going to sell us the old equipment,” Buche said.